We are proud to offer you fresh & delicious produce!

 Available July thru May – Harvested July thru November

 We are able to continue to sell apples for several more months because some varieties are excellent keepers!
-Our personal favorite is the Fuji.
+Our personal favorite are the Fuji and Gold Rush.

 Home storage of apples: